Clupai8o0/nmmun/README.md

 ## Installation

-Hopefully you already have [Git](https://git-scm.com/downloads) and [Node.js](https://nodejs.org/en) already installed in your system.
-Once you do, open git bash in your desired folder and then clone the repo and install the dependencies.
+Download [Git](https://git-scm.com/downloads) & [Node.js](https://nodejs.org/en), and follow the procedure to install them.
+Once you do, open git bash or any terminal of your choice, in your desired folder, then clone the repo, and install the dependencies.

 ```
 git clone https://github.com/<your username>/nmmun.git